Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

 \end{thm}

 More generally, we prove in Theorem~\ref{th:mainmalle} an upper bound for the number of extensions of $\F_q(t)$ with a given Galois group and conditions on the local monodromy at the ramified places of $\F_q(t)$.
-We note that any nontrivial {\em lower} bound for $N_G(\F_q(t),X)$ for general $G$ would give a positive answer to the inverse Galois problem for $\F_q(t)$, in a strong quantitative sense; this result is beyond the reach of our techniques for now.
+We note that any nontrivial {\em lower} bound for $N_G(\F_q(t),X)$ for general $G$ would give a positive answer to the inverse Galois problem for $\F_q(t)$, in a strong quantitative sense; this result is beyond the reach of our techniques for now, apart from a few cases outlined in \S 8 where circumstances are especially favorable.

-The exponent $e(G)$ in Theorem~\ref{malle_intro0} may be taken to be $d+1$, where $d$ is the Gelfand-Kirillov dimension of a certain graded ring $R$: this ring may be presented either as a ring of components of the family of Hurwitz spaces described below, or as a free braided commutative algebra on a braided vector space $V$ determined by $G$.
-An upper bound of $d \leq \#G-2$ is given by Proposition \ref{sym_prop}; this is almost certainly not optimal.
-We note that the theorem would hold with $Q(G) = 1$ (that is, without any condition on $q$) if Hypothesis~\ref{intermediate} below holds for the braided vector space $V_\eps$ appearing in the proof; this seems a very interesting direction for future work.
+The exponent $e(G)$ in Theorem~\ref{malle_intro0} may be taken to be $d-1$, where $d$ is the Gelfand-Kirillov dimension of a certain graded ring $R$: this ring may be presented either as a ring of components of the family of Hurwitz spaces described below, or as a free braided commutative algebra on a braided vector space $V$ determined by $G$.
+The value of $e(G)$ provided by our theorem is obtainable by a finite combinatorial computation on $G$; in any event, it is bounded above (typically very non-sharply) by $|G|-1$.